---->

 scientific knowledge from non-scientific knowledge - with religion

-and explanations of gravity both being areas of great interest
+and explanations of gravity and other forces being areas of great interest

-more specific and detailed than those of Descartes, his attraction
+more specific and detailed than those of catholic Descartes, but his published attraction

 Newton like Gilbert became acclaimed as a great scientist, while

-the theories of both were rejected without disproof (much later
+the theories of both were actually rapidly rejected without real disproof (much later

-accepted with nobody looking closely at exactly what theory was
+accepted with nobody looking closely enough to see that the theory

-theory among physicists was not reflected among non-physicists, and
+theory among physicists was not reflected among non-physicists, so that

-even today most people see their signal attraction theory as
+even today most people see their signal-attraction physics theory as

 Newton's physics theory became acclaimed somewhat slowly, with his